SeamusMullan/SpotFetch/docs/internationalization.md

 - New `<locale>.ts` file appears in the `i18n` directory
 - Translate the `ts` file using Qt Linguist 6
 - To test the translation:
-  - Add a new entry in the `MyAppLanguageModel.qml` file
+  - Add a new entry in the `SpotFetchLanguageModel.qml` file
   - Run
     ```shell
     just build-develop